szib/fewpjs-reviewing-dom-manipulation-quiz-london-web-career-040119/README.md

 ( ) `let lunchOrder = "soup"`
 (X) `const lunchOrder = "rock salt"`

-?: Given a method called `razzle`, How do you trigger its behavior?
-Select all that apply:
+?: Given a method called `razzle`, how do you trigger its behavior?

 ( ) `razzle` ( ) `razzle[]` ( ) `(razzle)()` (X) `razzle()`